EasyJet shares gain 6% after shareholders get £175m reward

 The darling of the City of London

-The numbers come in stark contrast to the difficulties suffered by its rival Ryanair, and the fact they continue to perform strongly and are happy to repay investor faith with a generous special dividend it is easy to see why shareholders have reacted positively to these results.
+The numbers come in stark contrast to the difficulties suffered by its rival, Ryanair, and the fact they continue to perform strongly and are happy to repay investor faith with a generous special dividend means shareholders have reacted positively to these results.
 Shares are up 80% in the last year and so it’s easy to see why EasyJet has been a favourite of investors and the darling of the City of London.

-Forward bookings for the first half of next year are in line with prior years however the carrier warned that the first quarter could prove challenging given the tough comparatives with the post-Olympics boost to flights that the firm enjoyed.
-In addition, Easter falls in the second half of next year also, meaning that first half revenue per seat is expected to be at least 0.7%.
+Forward bookings for the first half of next year are in line with prior years; however the carrier warned that the first quarter could prove challenging given the tough comparatives with the post-Olympics boost to flights that the firm enjoyed.
+In addition, Easter falls in the second half of next year, meaning that first-half revenue per seat is expected to be at least 0.7%.